 The source of the Milky Way’s cosmic rays

 This led to a unified understanding of three independent observables (Figure 2).
 This method was first proposed in this study.
 As a result, it was shown that gamma rays from protons and electrons account for 70 percent and 30 percent of the total gamma rays, respectively.
 This is the first time that the two origins have been quantified.
 The results also demonstrate that gamma rays from protons are dominated in interstellar gas-rich regions, whereas gamma rays from electrons are enhanced in the gas-poor region.
-This confirms that the two mechanisms work together and supporting the predictions of previous theoretical studies.
+This confirms that the two mechanisms work together and support the predictions of previous theoretical studies.
 Emeritus Professor Yasuo Fukui at Nagoya University led the project and has accurately quantified interstellar gas density distribution using the NANTEN radio telescope and Australia Telescope Compact Array since 2003, said:

 “This novel method could not have been accomplished without international collaborations.”

 Although the gamma-ray resolution was insufficient to perform a full analysis at that time, Professor Gavin Rowell and Dr. Sabrina Einecke of the University of Adelaide and the H.E.S.S. team dramatically improved the spatial resolution and sensitivity of gamma rays over the years, making it possible to compare them precisely with interstellar gas.
 Dr. Hidetoshi Sano of the National Astronomical Observatory of Japan led the X-ray imaging analysis of archival datasets from the European X-ray satellite XMM-Newton.
-Dr. Einecke and Prof. Rowell worked closely with Prof. Fukui and Dr. Sano on making the detailed studies that examined the correlations across the gamma-ray, X-ray, and radio emissions.
+Dr. Einecke and Prof. Rowell worked closely with Prof. Fukui and Dr. Sano on making detailed studies that examined the correlations across the gamma-ray, X-ray, and radio emissions.

 “This novel method will be applied to more supernova remnants using the next-generation gamma-ray telescope CTA (Cherenkov Telescope Array) in addition to the existing observatories, which will greatly advance the study of the origin of cosmic rays.”